 Granting minimum permissions to service accounts

-You should only grant the service account the minimum set of permissions required to achieve its goal.
-Learn about Granting roles to a service account for specific resources.
+As with all types of members, you should only grant the service account the minimum set of permissions required to achieve its goal.
+Learn about granting roles to all types of members, including service accounts.

 Service account permissions for common scenarios